spidezad/google_search_module/README.md

 Retrieve google results using python

-Progam btained the results links from google main page and each links are run separately using Scrapy.
+Progam obtained the results links from google main page and each links are run separately using Scrapy.
 In this way, users have more flexibility in obtaining various information from individual websites.
 At present, only the title and meta contents are scrapped from each website.
 The other advantage is that is remove further dependency from Google html tag changes.

 Dependency of script are Scrapy and yaml (for unicode handling).
 Both can be downloaded using PIP.